stephanenicolas/Quality-Tools-for-Android/README.md

 * Standard Android testing framework and code coverage using emma, reported in Sonar.
 That also covers robotium, easy mock and mockito technologies.
 * Robolectric testing framework and code coverage using Cobertura, reported in Sonar.
+* Configuration works out of the box in eclipse

 # What is missing (TODO/INTEGRATE) :